aellis07/employeanalytics/README.md

 ## Installation

-N/a
+To successfully run the program be sure to install the general npm package in the root folder in which the package.json file lives
+`npm install`

 ## Usage

-Start by clicking the get started button on the home page.
-On the second page users can add saved notes by first typing in the message and then saving the message with the save icon in the upper right hand corner.
-The user can then add another note by clicking the add note button also in the upper right hand corner.
-If the user wants to delete any specific note they can click on the red trashcan icon deleting only that selection
+Start by typing "node index.js" in the command line.
+Next, use your up and down arrow buttons to navigate through the options in the prompt.
+To add a new department, role or employee simply select the option and follow the prompt instructions.

 ## Contributing